manred1997/manred1997/README.md

 🔭 I’m currently working on VinBrain company

-🌱 I’m currently learning advance NLP, CV
+🌱 I’m currently learning advanced NLP, CV

 👯 I’m looking to collaborate with other developer